Las Vegas Car Accident Attorneys

 Traffic accidents are among the leading causes of serious injury and death in Las Vegas.
 If you have been injured in a car accident, you may be wondering about how you will pay medical bills and compensate for lost income.

 The experienced Las Vegas accident lawyers at the Breyer Law Offices, P.C. help injured victims secure monetary compensation for medical bills, lost income, pain and suffering, and other significant losses.
 We understand the emotional and financial toll a serious injury accident can take.
 We will work diligently to ensure that your legal rights and best interests are protected.

 A car accident can happen at any location, but some city intersections are more dangerous than others.
-For example, there were 17 injury collisions between November 8, 2013 and May 13, 2014 at Charleston and Lamb.
+For example, there were 17 injury collisions in a recent six month period at Charleston and Lamb.
 During that same time frame, there were eight injury accidents at the intersections of Nellis and Washington and at Rainbow and Charleston and seven injury collisions at both Flamingo and Koval and at Swenson and Flamingo.
 When driving at these busy intersections, make sure you use extra caution.

 The types of injuries you may suffer in a crash depends on the safety features in your vehicle, the speed at which you were traveling, and the type of accident in which you were involved.
 Rear-end collisions are typically associated with neck and head injuries.
 T-bone collisions most commonly result in multiple bone fractures of the hip, legs and arms.
 Head-on collisions can cause traumatic brain injuries, spinal cord injuries, amputations, lacerations, sprains, strains, and a number of other related injuries.